 7. Why has it taken so long to develop?

 As well as the cost, there are technical challenges.
 Such as tunneling through the Japanese Alps.
 Or making the train line straight enough to accommodate maglev’s speed.
 To achieve that goal, JR Central has to dig some 246 kilometers of tunnels for the first leg -- almost five times the length of the Channel Tunnel linking Britain and France.

-Other than another black mark for Japan Inc. in a year when manufacturers admitted faking data, there’s a risk that the project will face delays.
+Other than another black mark for Japan Inc., there’s a risk that the project will face delays.
 The contractors under suspicion constitute all but one of the so-called super zenecon, or super general contractors, that dominate Japan’s construction market.
 The super zenecon are said to be the only companies with the capacity to handle large-scale projects with the technical precision required.
 Tunnel-building would face a serious obstacle if the investigation were to jeopardize their involvement, industry experts say.
 Many see such far-reaching consequences as unlikely, however.
 Transport Minister Keiichi Ishii has declined to comment on the possibility of delays.